DrDarkShadow/docs-repo/markdown/script.md

 ## Description

-This function provides a straightforward way to perform addition.
-It accepts two parameters, `a` and `b`.
-Internally, it uses the `+` operator to compute the sum of these two values.
-The resulting sum is then returned by the function.
+This function takes two parameters, `a` and `b`, and returns their sum.
+It uses the standard addition operator (`+`) to perform the calculation.
+The core logic is contained in a single statement `return a + b;`, which evaluates the sum of the two inputs and immediately returns the result.

 ```javascript
 // The function returns the result of a + b